 Learning is a process that starts with a need.
 Change doesn’t come without one.
 Rehabilitation for an alcoholic starts with “My name is Jim; I am an alcoholic”.
 In making such a statement publicly, Jim recognises the unacceptability of the status quo and the need to do something about it.
 He will now be open to learning new ways of mastering his challenges.

 Recognising personal development needs is complicated at the best of times.
 For leaders in an over-busy world have their own particular challenges.
 Aggregating those needs for the multiple cohorts that go through leadership development programmes is also difficult.
 No wonder Needs is one of the 3 key challenges.
-Have a look at our article How to meet participant needs in leadership development programmes for some answers.
+Have a look at our article How to build a needs-based leadership development programme for some answers.

 Leadership development costs money and time.
 We often have little of both.
 We need to make sure that our investment is paying off.
 Taking the extra time involved in defining a baseline and measuring effect against that baseline, is a ‘must do’.